EWitting/csir-biomass/README_FOR_AI_AGENT.md

 # Output folder
 Each run gets an output folder, assigned by Hydra.
 It is possible to save plots or other outputs to this folder in e.g. as post-processing steps.
 The main approach however should be to use wandb for logging.
 The folder can be accessed using `output_dir = Path(hydra.core.hydra_config.HydraConfig.get().runtime.output_dir)`

+# Programming
+Don't use unicode emojis or characters in .py files, python does not suppoert that encoding.